Salt: History

 Salt may have been used for barter in connection with the obsidian trade in Anatolia in the Neolithic Era.
 Salt was included among funeral offerings found in ancient Egyptian tombs from the third millennium BC, as were salted birds, and salt fish.
-From about 2800 BC, the Egyptians began exporting salt fish to the Phoenicians in return for Lebanon cedar, glass, and the dye Tyrian purple; the Phoenicians traded Egyptian salted fish and salt from North Africa throughout their Mediterranean trade empire.
+From about 2800 BC, the Egyptians began exporting salt fish to the Phoenicians in return for Lebanon cedar, glass, and the dye Tyrian purple.
+The Phoenicians traded Egyptian salted fish and salt from North Africa throughout their Mediterranean trade empire.
 Herodotus described salt trading routes across Libya back in the 5th century BC.
 In the early years of the Roman Empire, roads were built for the transportation of salt from the salt imported at Ostia to the capital.

-In Africa, salt was used as currency south of the Sahara, and slabs of rock salt were used as coins in Abyssinia.
-The Tuareg have traditionally maintained routes across the Sahara especially for the transportation of salt by Azalai (salt caravans).
+In Africa, salt was used as currency south of the Sahara.
+Slabs of rock salt were used as coins in Abyssinia.
+The Tuareg have traditionally maintained routes across the Sahara especially for the transportation of salt by Azalai salt caravans.
 The caravans still cross the desert from southern Niger to Bilma, although much of the trade now takes place by truck.
 Each camel takes two bales of fodder and two of trade goods northwards and returns laden with salt pillars and dates.
 In Gabon, before the arrival of Europeans, the coast people carried on a remunerative trade with those of the interior by the medium of sea salt.
 This was gradually displaced by the salt that Europeans brought in sacks, so that the coast natives lost their previous profits; as of the late 1950s, sea salt was still the currency best appreciated in the interior.